Understanding Self-Sabotaging Behaviors as Trauma

 Assess the Outcome of Your Behaviors

-Then, ask yourself, “Is my behavior bringing my closer to my partner or pushing them away in the long term?”
-When we become triggered or reactive in our relationship, we can feel, act, and think ways that push our partner further away.
+Then, ask yourself, "Is my behavior bringing me closer to my partner or pushing them away in the long term?"
+When we become triggered or reactive in our relationship, we can feel, act, and think in ways that push our partner further away.
 When we become triggered, it is easier to express emotions like anger and frustration.
 It becomes much harder to express vulnerable and tender emotions such as fear, sadness, and loneliness.

 For example, my partner came home later than expected one evening from having dinner with a friend who was visiting town.
 I was seething with anger and gave him the silent treatment.
 Instead of expressing vulnerable fears of abandonment or sadness, I went straight to the protective emotion of anger.
 The anger only pushed him further away, which was the opposite of what I wanted.
 Sometimes self-sabotaging behaviors can bring our partner closer in the short term.
 Yet, it is still harmful to the relationship in the long term.
 Similarly, avoiding conflict may create harmony in the relationship in the short term.
 However, unresolved issues might resurface later and create more damage to the relationship.